 It is the doctor's’ responsibility to provide a true informed consent and guide women in understanding the pros and cons of the medical decision they are faced with.
 This is the only way in which women can make the best decision for their body and it is their right to know that while the pill may help relieve symptoms, it may also have unwanted side effects with long term consequences.

-Is It Safe to Use the Pill to Suppress Periods?
+Is It Safe to Use the Pill to Stop Your Periods?

 In a 2014 Cochrane Review of continuous versus cyclical birth control use they concluded that, “…the studies were too small to address efficacy, rare adverse events, and safety” regarding the continuous use of birth control.

 Or in other words, there's not enough information.
 I think this is something worth mentioning to women prior to writing a prescription.

 By comparison, the findings regarding extended birth control use versus 21 day with one week of withdrawal were favorable.
 But keep in mind the comparison is based on using the pill for 21 days or continuously.
 They did not compare the effects of extended use to that of a woman not using any hormonal birth control.

 And as we know, birth control already comes with a hefty load of side effects as is.
 I think we should at least acknowledge that it could possibly harmful to dose continuously.
 At minimum women should be told that the evidence to assess the safety is limited.

 In my clinical practice, I’ve worked with countless women who were given the pill to treat symptoms like acne, irregular periods, migraines, PMS, amenorrhea (absence of menstruation) only to find themselves infertile later in life.

 How does this happen?
 The symptoms that arise early in life are pointing to greater imbalances.
 Underlying conditions, such as PCOS, can go missed for decades!

 When a doctor hands a woman a pill for symptom relief, there should be – at minimum – an acknowledgment that the pill is meant to treat only her symptoms.